Phyllis Oakley, former assistant secretary of state, dies at age 87

 In the early 1970s, the State Department began to relax its ban on both members of a couple working for the agency, and Mrs. Oakley was reinstated in 1974.
 She once again began at an entry-level position, as a “pencil pusher,” she said, before slowly carving out an expertise in Arab-Israeli relations.

-She accompanied her husband to Africa when he was named ambassador to Zaire (now Congo) in 1979, but as an employee of the U.S. Information Agency, not under his direct supervision.
+She accompanied her husband to Africa when he was named ambassador to Zaire, now Congo, in 1979, but as an employee of the U.S. Information Agency, not under his direct supervision.
 He later held the high-ranking title of “career minister” and served as ambassador to Somalia and Pakistan before retiring in 1991.

 Mrs. Oakley was working in a mid-level job on the Afghan desk when her skillful appearance in 1984 on PBS’s “MacNeil-Lehrer NewsHour” attracted the attention of Shultz.
 Two years later, he tapped her as deputy spokesman for the department.

-To the public, she was probably best remembered for a well-publicized quip when she was asked by reporters — chasing a rumor — to describe where on his body the secretary of state may have had a tattoo of the Princeton tiger (his college mascot).
+To the public, she was probably best remembered for a well-publicized quip when she was asked by reporters — chasing a rumor — to describe where on his body the secretary of state may have had a tattoo of the Princeton tiger, his college mascot.

 “I’m not in a position to comment,” she said dryly.